Angela Brady: Life and career

 Brady's architectural firm was involved in the design for the new School of Architecture and Interior Design, in London.
 The award-winning design also incorporates a 2-storey Victorian warehouse to the rear and a new building at the front.
 The building was conceived as 'raw' construction with all materials left in their natural state.

 Brady Mallalieu was involved in the refurbishing of the Sacred Heart Church, Kilburn, London, initially constructed in 1878 by Edward Welby Pugin.
 Brady was involved in creating a new lighting scheme that removed the visual clutter associated with modern lighting technologies.
 Suspended light fittings with the main body of the church were designed as contemporary 'coronas' a lighting arrangement typical in a Victorian church.
 Additionally, extensive repairs to the exterior of the church, including specialist repairs to stop tracery and leaded glass, were performed.

 Brady's architectural firm is also well known for creating The Barra Park Open Air Theatre in Hayes London.
 This theatre is an open-air venue for music, theatre and dance.
 The local community raised the money for the new structure and the building materials were carefully chosen to be robust and durable, but also complementing the natural park setting.
 The structure has a sculpture quality that allows it to play an important role in the community, even during the seasons where performances can not be completed.

 In 2004, Brady's firm finished construction on the St. Catherine's Foyer and Sports Centre in Dublin Ireland.
 This Foyer was Ireland's first Foyer centre and consists of a 48-bed Foyer housing and training project.
 In 2009, Brady's architectural firm completed Phoenix Heights in London.
-Located on Mistaker Road, this high density project consists of 199 mixed tenure homes with integral community areas.
+Located on Mastmaker Road, this high density project consists of 199 mixed tenure homes with integral community areas.
 Community space played an important role in the design of the building and the structure has a rooftop sports pitch.

 BMA's Most recent building "Brickworks" Community Centre and housing project for Islington Council won RIAI Award 2019.